amgrubb/amgrubb.github.io/_pages/letters.md

 Recommendation letters come in various strengths and forms.
 The weight and form of letters varries greatly depending on the opportunity.
-Some organizations use references to ensure that the candidate résumé (or CV) is accurate, while others use them to distingush between a highly selective pool of candidates.
+Some organizations use references to ensure that the candidates résumé (or CV) is accurate, while others use them to distingush between a highly selective pool of candidates.
 I can write a _standard_ reference letter for most students that I've taught.
 To write a **strong** and effective letter, I need to be able to describe you qualitatively